BY: Jeremy Helligar

 As with traditional razors, shaving with worn-out blades will be less effective at nicking away hair.
 Don’t wait until you can barely move the blade across your beard before you start thinking about changing it.
 Spray cleaners and lubricants are available to extend the lifespan of a shavers’ cutting parts and may be especially useful if you have coarse, thick hair that more quickly erodes the blades.

 How much maintenance does it need?

 With electric shavers, cleaning is not optional.
-In fact, you’ll probably need to do a bit of tidying up after every use, even if it’s just removing excess hair.
-That will help give you closer shaves and prevent you from exposing yourself to possible infection the next time you shave.
-Waterproof electric shavers can be cleaned with H20 and liquid soap, but dry shavers can be irreversibly damaged by the wet stuff.
+In fact, you’ll probably need to do a bit of tidying up after every use—even if it’s just removing excess hair—to get closer shaves and prevent potential infections.
+Waterproof electric shavers can be cleaned with water and liquid soap, but dry shavers can be irreversibly damaged by excess moisture.

 Rotary shavers require a cleaning process that’s a bit more complicated than their foil-blade counterparts.
 Once a month, you’ll need to disassemble them and clean each of the individual rotary shaving heads.
 Just be careful not to mix and match the cutters and combs when you put them back together since they are arranged in matching pairs by the manufacturer.

 For those who would rather not deal with regular cleaning, some modern models come with charging stations that also clean the electric shaver.
 A number of them will even disinfect the blades for you.